tmjns/Meow/README.md

 ### Setup:
 This project was built with the PlatformIO IDE.
-So, I recommend you to install the PlatformIO extension for Visual Studio Code before you start.
+I recommend you to install the PlatformIO extension for Visual Studio Code before you start.

 #### Soft Access Point:
-You can find the WiFi credentials for the initial soft access point in the /data folder (settings.json).
-After a successful upload to your ESP32, 'Meow' will appear in your WiFi network list.
+You can find the WiFi settings for the initial soft access point in the /data folder.
+After a successful upload to your ESP32 (don't forget to upload the data folder to the SPIFFS), 'Meow' will appear in your WiFi network list.

 ```json
 {"wifi_ssid" : "Meow", "wifi_pass" : "smartpaw"}